-- The section is committed to exploring the psychology of sexualities and sexual identities.
+- exploring the psychology of sexualities and sexual identities

-- The section is strongly committed to developing non-heterosexist and gender-inclusive forms of research, theory and clinical practice in British psychology.
+- developing non-heterosexist and gender-inclusive forms of research, theory and clinical practice in British psychology

-- The section provides a forum for the systematic study of diverse sexualities which draws together those working in different specialties and subdisciplines of psychology.
+- providing a forum for the systematic study of diverse sexualities which draws together those working in different specialties and subdisciplines of psychology.

-- The section takes a broadly affirmative approach towards sexualities, including transgressive sexualities, but strongly condemns those which are coercive.
+- taking a broadly affirmative approach towards sexualities, including transgressive sexualities, while also strongly condemning those which are coercive

 Below is a brief history of the founding of the Lesbian and Gay Section of the British Psychological Society, written by Sue Wilkinson, one of the founding members.
 This essay originally appeared in the Newsletter of the Lesbian and Gay Psychology Section of the British Psychological Section, which was a forerunner to Lesbian and Gay Psychology Review.